P-seudonymous/phishing_simulator/README.md

 > for educational purposes.

-Understanding how a phishing service works, how what all frameworks can be used to simulate it.
+Understanding how a phishing service works, and what all frameworks can be used to simulate it.